-Germicidal action of UV radiation
+Germicidal action of UVC radiation

 "How much irradiance is needed?"